All Episodes

 I suggest you look it up.

-It was put out by the Cato Institute many years ago, and it talks about health care savings accounts.
+It was put out by the Cato Institute many years ago, and it talks about healthcare savings accounts.

-And one with limited government, less resources invested vested in a way, you know, getting rid of top-down government control of these issues and letting parents decide, you know, with some subsidies for people that can't afford it.
+And one with limited government, less resources invested in a way, you know, getting rid of top-down government control of these issues and letting parents decide, you know, with some subsidies for people that can't afford it.

-Just like we pay for Obama phones and everything else.
+But we're ending up paying for it anyway, just like we pay for Obama phones and everything else.

 Look, I gave you my advice.